questdb/questdb/README.md

 Use example queries or write your own!

-_The public demo queries over 1.6BN rows and uses 48 cores out of 96 cores on a `r6a.12xlarge` 348GB instance._
+_The public demo queries over 1.6BN rows and uses a `r6a.12xlarge` 48 vCPU and 348GB RAM instance._
+of 96 cores on a `r6a.12xlarge` 348GB instance._

 | Query                                                                         | Execution time                                                                                                                                                                                      |